United Russia: 2001–2003

 After the merger of the parties at the founding congress, the leaders of the merged parties (Sergei Shoigu, Yuri Luzhkov, and Mintimer Shaimiev) were elected co-chairs of the Supreme Council of the party.
 Alexander Bespalov became the chairman of the party's general council, which carried out practical leadership, and the party's central executive committee.
 The council included the secretary of the Fatherland – All Russia political council, Alexander Vladislavlev, Frants Klintsevich, and a member of the Federation Council, Sergey Popov.

 On 20 November 2002, Interior Minister Boris Gryzlov became chairman of the Supreme Council.
 Bespalov's powers as chairman of the General Council were curtailed, and on 27 February 2003, he left his post.
 Valery Bogomolov became the chairman of the party's general council, and Yury Volkov became the head of the central executive committee.
 On 13 January 2003, United Russia had 257,000 members, placing it behind only the Liberal Democratic Party of Russia (600,000) and the Communists (500,000).
 On 31 January 2003, the party was registered by the Ministry of Justice of the Russian Federation.

 On 29 March 2003, the Second Party Congress took place.
 The Congress approved the report presented by Boris Gryzlov and approved the manifesto "The Path of National Success".
 At the congress, it was decided to develop an election program for the upcoming parliamentary elections.
 Sergei Shoigu stood down, and Boris Gryzlov was elected as the new party leader.

 On 20 September 2003, the Third Party Congress adopted the election program and approved the list of candidates for the elections.
 The congress was welcomed by Vladimir Putin, who wished the party success in the elections.
 On 7 December, the party "Unity and Fatherland - United Russia" won the elections, receiving 37.57% of the vote, and with single-mandate members, a constitutional majority in the State Duma.
-Boris Gryzlov became speaker of the State Duma.
+Gryzlov became speaker of the State Duma.

-On 24 December 2003, the Fourth Congress took place, at which Boris Gryzlov made a report.
+On 24 December 2003, the Fourth Congress took place, at which Gryzlov made a report.
 The congress approved the main provisions and conclusions of the report, as well as the party's activities during the election campaign.
 The congress adopted a unanimous decision to support the candidacy of Vladimir Putin in the presidential elections.
 In addition, it was decided to rename the party from Unity and Fatherland - United Russia into United Russia.